Metal Max 3: Synopsis

-The protagonist was picked up and revived by mad scientist Dr. Minch.
-However he suffered from severe memory loss and cannot remember anything about himself.
+The protagonist was picked up and revived by mad scientist Dr. Minch, but he suffered from severe memory loss and cannot remember anything about himself.
 Therefore, the protagonist decided to travel around the world as a bounty hunter, in order to retrieve his memories and find out his true identity.

 Development

 Since Metal Max 2 was released in 1993, original publisher Data East planned to release a new entry which underwent a troubled development cycle.
 During this time, a Dreamcast game named Metal Max: Wild Eyes was planned, and was set to be published by ASCII Entertainment, but the game was later cancelled, due to the publisher quitting video game business.
 There were also other companies interested in developing a sequel for the Game Boy, but they given up later on.
 In 2003, Data East went into bankruptcy, and the trademark for the game was acquired by other companies.
 The series was then published by Success under the name Metal Saga.
 In 2008, Enterbrain invited the producer of Metal Max 2 to make a new game in the series, and obtained the original trademark in 2009.
 The game was published in July 2010 by Enterbrain's subsidiary Kadokawa Games.